MichaelFernandoKingLuise/Train-Detection-Arduino-With-YOLOv8-Python-OpenVINO/README.md

 This repository presents a train detection system built using YOLOv8 and implemented in Python, with performance optimizations provided by OpenVINO.
-The system utilizes YOLOv8 for detecting and tracking trains in video feeds, with enhanced speed and efficiency through OpenVINO integration
+The system utilizes YOLOv8 for detecting and tracking trains in video feeds, with enhanced speed and efficiency through OpenVINO integration.